-Grade Fall Semester Spring Semester Courses Eligible for Exemption Course not Eligible for Exemption 9 th - 12 th Elective Courses Semester long AP courses Core Courses Yearlong AP Courses Courses in Credit Recovery All Classes except courses in the Credit Recovery setting
+Grade Fall Semester Spring Semester

+9 th - 12 th Courses Eligible for Exemption All Classes except courses in the Credit Recovery setting

+NONE - No exemptions in the Fall Semester

 - Core courses are defined as courses within the English Language Arts (not including Language Arts elective), Mathematics, Science, Social Studies, and World languages and Cultures content areas-unless identified as an elective in the course description of the Educational Planning Guide (EPG). - Electives are defined as any/all CTE, Health/Physical education, innovative course/s, and other courses identified as an elective in the course description as outlined in the EPG.
 Any other course would be considered a core course (excludingAP).